How a Family of Four in Newfoundland Lives on $63,100

 Family Money is an ongoing series, looking into how Canadian families are really spending and stretching their money every month.
 If you wish to participate, please email email@example.com.

 Jeff and Amanda live in St. John's, Newfoundland with their eight-year-old daughter and three-year-old son.
-Their 17-year-old daughter resides with her birth mother in another province.
+Their 17-year-old daughter resides with her birth mother in another province, but remains a dependant.
 Together, Jeff and Amanda bring home a combined household income of $63,100.
 But in many ways, they are still playing catch-up due to some older financial decisions.
 We asked them some frank questions about money, in an effort to really start a dialogue about how Canadian families are doing financially.
 Here's what Jeff and Amanda had to say:

 Are you a single-income or dual-income family?